AviList

 AviList is a global avian checklist created to produce a consensus taxonomy for the birds of the world.
 It is available online and can be freely downloaded.

 Prior to the introduction of AviList in June 2025 there were three widely used and regularly updated global checklists.
 These separate lists were maintained on behalf of the International Ornithologists' Union, BirdLife International and the Cornell Lab of Ornithology.
 The lists differed in the number of species recognised and the division of the species into genera and families.
-At a meeting held in 2018, ornithologists agreed to work together to produce a single consensus taxonomy for the birds of the world.
+At a meeting held in 2018, a group of ornithologists agreed to work together to produce a single consensus taxonomy for the birds of the world.
 The three former lists have now ceased to make any independent taxonomic updates.

 Background

-In a discussion held at the International Ornithologist's Congress held in Vancouver in 2018, a group of ornithologists agreed to form a committee, the Working Group on Avian Nomenclature (WGAC), to consider consolidating the three independent avian checklists.
+In a discussion at the International Ornithologist's Congress held in Vancouver in 2018, a group of ornithologists agreed to form a committee, the Working Group on Avian Nomenclature (WGAC), to consider consolidating the three independent avian checklists.

 The three checklists that have now adopted the AviList taxonomy are: